handsomexdd1024/handsomexdd1024/README.md

-# About Me: Handsome XiaoDiandong1024
+# About Me

 Hey guys!
-I'm XiaoDiandong (小电动), or you can just call me Billy.
+I'm Billy Yang, or you can just call me 🛵小电动.

 - 📖 Junior at Beijing University of Posts and Telecommunications
 - 🤗 Anime fan: